Voter FAQs: Guide to Registering and Voting

 I have moved.
 Do I need to register again?

 YES.
 You will need to update your voter registration.
-If you are a Kentucky resident, you can do it on the Kentucky Voter Information Portal.

 If you are an out-of-state student, Campus Vote Project also has a useful resource for looking up individual state information.